 Museum on Wheels hits the road again!

-"Museum on Wheels" is a travelling educational exhibition which visits towns of up to 50,000 inhabitants.
-In the near future, the exhibition will visit ten localities in the following provinces: Świętokrzyskie, Śląskie, Wielkopolskie and Kujawsko-Pomorskie.
+"Museum on Wheels" is a travelling educational exhibition which visits towns of up to 50,000 inhabitants and cities hosting cultural festivals and anniversary events are held to commemorate and bring closer the history of the Jewish or multicultural past.
+In 2023, the "Museum on Wheels" will visit ten localities in the following provinces: Wielkopolskie, Świętokrzyskie, Śląskie, Małopolskie and Podlaskie.

 With its modern form of presentation, the "Museum on Wheels" exhibition offers an opportunity to experience history by the means of: